 - “Business!
 Mankind was my business; charity, mercy, forbearance, and benevolence, were, all, my business.
 The deals of my trade were but a drop of water in the comprehensive ocean of my business!” is a quotation from A Christmas Carol (Stave 1).

-The quote is said by the ghost of Jacob Marley.
-Marley is the former business partner of Ebenezer Scrooge.
+The quote is said by the ghost of Jacob Marley, the former business partner of Ebenezer Scrooge.
 Marley, who only appears in Stave 1 of A Christmas Carol, has died seven years prior to the setting of the story.
 We can assume that Marley was as tight and greedy as the character of Scrooge when they both worked together.